louisho5/jQuery-Include-HTML-File-Plugin/README.md

 is used prepend external TXT file as pure text format into your element

-All functions require your EXTERNAL HTML FILE PATH in the bracket
+All functions require your EXTERNAL HTML FILE PATH as the parameter in the bracket.

 ## License